-Life Insurance ends when one of the following occurs:
+Cover ends when one of the following

-- Policy anniversary prior to Life Insured attaining the age stated in the original disclosure document; - The Life Insured dies; - The death benefit is reduced to nil due to payment of other benefits; - If there is more than one Life Insured, 60 days after a benefit becomes payable for another Life Insured; - The date we receive a written request from the Policy owner to cancel the Policy; - When the Policy is cancelled due to nonpayment of premiums.
+- Policy anniversary prior to Life Insured's 100th birthday for death, terminal illness or loss of independent existence and 70th birthday for all other insured events. - The Life Insured dies; - A full benefit is payable; - We receive a written request from the Policy owner to cancel the Policy; - The Policy is cancelled due to nonpayment of premiums.

-Standard Benefits
+Key Benefits